cym13/cym13.github.io/source/duelingnexus_audit.rst

 This was far from a full audit.
 I limited my tests at things that were easy to see simply from navigating the website and didn't test anything that could negatively impact other players or jeopardize the availability of the server.
-I also didn't test duels with other players, or the security of Wordpress, a popular framework that can easily be misconfigured or include vulnerable extensions.
+I also didn't test duels with other players, or the security of WordPress, a popular framework that can easily be misconfigured or include vulnerable extensions.